-Merdes Law Office helps spouses and children of drivers who accidentally hurt them.
+Merdes Law Office, P.C. helps spouses and children of drivers who accidentally hurt them.
 Here is how it normally starts: Father is driving on a winter’s day.
 Mother is in the front-passenger’s seat.
 Their child is safely strapped in the back seat.
 Father is focused on other drivers – hits black ice – and drives off the road.
 There is a wreck.
 The child is hurt.
 Medical bills mount.
 Mother calls their insurance company.
 The insurance adjuster hisses: “What kind of person are you, anyway?
 Father wasn’t trying to hurt you … it was an accident.
 You don’t want to sue your own husband … do you?”
 Mother is embarrassed.
 She quickly puts down the phone and never talks about it again.

 The insurance company laughs all the way to the bank.
 They get to keep their insurance premium – and not pay a legitimate claim.
 This is why insurance companies have the biggest building in America: The money goes in for every insured person, but comes out for only a small fraction of legitimate claims.

 The insurance company is lying.
 Alaskan law is clear.
 Family members may assert a claim against the family’s insurance.
 In this case, there is no need to place father’s assets at risk.
 Situations like this are exactly why families buy insurance in the first place.
 It is reprehensible when insurance companies play this game.